sbenstewart/cantina-plus/README.md

 3. [Anaconda](https://www.anaconda.com/) as it is easier to install python and conda this way.

 ### installation
-1. Run the following in the shell to create the python environment, activate it and install the python packages needed for cantina-plus.
+1. Run the following in the shell to create the python environment, activate it and install the python packages needed for off-the-hook-plus.
 ```console
 $conda create --name fyp python=2.7
 $conda activate fyp